Parallel Testing

 The choice of strategy depends on your project requirements and test suite characteristics.
 Consider the following scenarios:

-To overcome synchronization challenges, employ explicit waits and synchronization techniques provided by Selenium.
+To overcome synchronization challenges, use explicit waits and the synchronization mechanisms provided by Selenium.
 These mechanisms ensure that your tests wait for specific conditions to be met before proceeding.

 Maintaining test independence is critical in parallel testing.
 Each test should be isolated and not reliant on the state or actions of other tests.
 To achieve this, consider the following practices:

-- Use separate test data: Ensure that each test has its dataset or environment configuration to avoid conflicts.
+• Use separate test data: Ensure that each test has its own dataset or environment configuration to avoid conflicts.

-- Leverage parallel test runners: Test runners like TestNG create separate instances of test classes for each thread, preventing test interference.
+• Leverage parallel test runners: Test runners such as TestNG create separate instances of test classes per thread, preventing test interference.

-In some cases, you might need to share resources like a web browser instance or a database connection among parallel tests.
+In some cases, you might need to share resources, such as a web browser instance or a database connection, across parallel tests.
 To do this safely, use thread-safe mechanisms to manage shared resources.
 Here’s a simple example of sharing a WebDriver instance:

 public class SharedDriver {